Deep Learning Closure of the Navier-Stokes Equations for Transition-Continuum Flows: Continuum Equations and Closure Models

 and advances the solution as $\bU^{n+1} = \bU^n + \Delta\bU$ until $\Delta \bU$ falls below a specified tolerance.
-Given the low dimensionality of the 1D problem, we solve \eqref{eq: Newt Iter} using Gauss--Jordan elimination, though 2D and 3D problems would require more sophisticated sparse solution methods.
-Since the embedded optimization procedure also requires evaluation of the Jacobian ${{\partial \bF}/{\partial \bU}}$, the Jacobian can be reused for the Newton solver.
+Given the low dimensionality of the 1D problem, we solve \eqref{eq: Newt Iter} using Gauss--Jordan elimination, though 2D and 3D problems would require more sophisticated sparse or iterative solution methods.
+Since the embedded optimization procedure currently uses the Jacobian ${{\partial \bF_x}/{\partial \bU}}$, the Jacobian can be reused for the Newton solver, though both could be posed in a Jacobian-free manner.

-A practical difficulty with Newton iteration is the lack of a physical constraint on $\Delta \bU$.
-Large values of $\Delta \bU$ obtained by solving \eqref{eq: Newt Iter} can result in nonphysical values of $\bU$ (e.g., negative density and pressure).
+A practical difficulty with Newton iteration is the lack of physical constraints on $\Delta \bU$.
+Large values of $\Delta \bU$ obtained by solving \eqref{eq: Newt Iter} can result in nonphysical values of $\bU$ (e.g., negative density or pressure).
 We avoid these problems by bracketing $\Delta \bU$ such that it does not exceed a specified fraction of the local solution.
 The bracketing operation is

 where $f_{b}=0.1$ is the bracketing factor, $\|{\bU}_{\infty} \|_2$ is the $L_2$ norm of the freestream $\bU$, and ${\Delta {\bU}}/{\| \Delta {\bU} \|_2}$ is the unit vector in the direction of $\Delta \bU$.
 To further ensure physical solutions, $ {\Delta \bU_{b}}$ is recursively damped, ${\Delta \bU_{d}} = f_{d} \Delta \bU_{b}$, where $ f_{d}=0.2$ is a damping factor, until ${\bU}^{n+1}$ is physically consistent (e.g., the density and pressure are positive).
 The solution is then advanced as